TilottamaShinde/Coding-Practice-with-Python/README.md

 #  Python Interview Challenges

-A collection of Python coding challenges and interview questions with step-by-step explanations.
+A collection of Python coding challenges for  interview purpose.
 This repository helps you strengthen your **problem-solving**, **data structures**, and **core Python** concepts through practical examples.

 ---